opentoonz/opentoonz_docs/source/drawing_animation_levels.rst

 '''''''''''
 Rotoscoping consists of tracing drawings taking a live clip as reference.

-As you can import clips and frame sequences in a scene, you can simply load them, and create an animation level by drawing in the work area, while the frames of the clips are visible underneath.
+As you can import clips and frame sequences in a scene, you can simply load them, and create an animation level by drawing in the viewer, while the frames of the clips are visible underneath.
 See  :ref:`Using the File Browser <using_the_file_browser>`  .

 The way to obtain best results is not trying to reproduce with fidelity the clip, but to use its frames just as a reference to better understand the movement or the transformation of the clip’s subject.
 In this way you can take advantage, for example, of a natural movement represented in the clip, without renouncing an expressive drawing style.